grncdr/streams/Examples.md

 output.put(4) // => Promise:pending
 ```

 In the example above first three items `1, 2, 3` are going to be bufferred and there for not block (return pre-resolved promise) while last one will block until `channel.input.take()` occurs.
-This allows producer and consumer to have their own schedules and waste time on waiting each other.
+This allows producer and consumer to have their own schedules and don't waste time on waiting each other.

 As a matter of fact `new Channel(n)` is just a sugar for creating a channel with fixed size buffer of `3` items: